nexcess/magento-turpentine/README.md

  speed for site browsing.
 It will remove a lot of load on the backend though so for heavily loaded sites it can free up enough backend resources to have a noticeable effect on "actions".
- - By design, the first request from a new visitor will not serve them a cached page (it will be passed through to the backend so they get a unique session), so the page load speed will the same as normal (without Varnish/Turpentine).
- The second request will also
- be somewhat faster than normal, but not full cached-page speed as the ESI blocks will need to be regenerated and cached for the visitor's new session.
-Any further requests will be at full cached-page speed (assuming the pages are already in the cache).
  - Multi-store/multi-site setups that use the same *URL path and domain combo* will not work.
 Specifically they will always use the default site/store and changing via the dropdown menu will not do anything.
 Examples: